knuckleswtf/scribe/docs/migrating-v2.md

 # Scribe 2: What's new, and how to migrate

 Scribe 2 comes with a bunch of changes focused on making the documentation process easier and the output nicer.
 There aren't many "shiny" changes, mostly improvements to what works.
-For the most part, you won't need to do much work.
 We've marked required changes in the list below with a "Migration Required" label.

 This is also a release announcement for Scribe for JS!
 [Version 1 has now been released]()!🎉